logo

 joinus12345

-Chen Chengguang, a Taiwanese wildlife photographer that specializes in bird photography has shared photos of these birds that he captured online.
+Chen Chengguang, a Taiwanese wildlife photographer who specializes in bird photography, has shared photos of these birds that he captured online.

-Chen Chengguang, a Taiwanese wildlife photographer that specializes in bird photography has shared photos of these birds that he captured online.
+Chen Chengguang, a Taiwanese wildlife photographer who specializes in bird photography, has shared photos of these birds that he captured online.

 joinus12345

-These species have a varying plumage, but all the subspecies have tails of the same length, and all with its famous black throat and the black bandit mask around its eyes.
+These species have varying plumage, but all subspecies have tails of the same length, along with their famous black throat and the black bandit mask around their eyes.

-These species have a varying plumage, but all the subspecies have tails of the same length, and all with its famous black throat and the black bandit mask around its eyes.
+These species have varying plumage, but all subspecies have tails of the same length, along with their famous black throat and the black bandit mask around their eyes.

 joinus12345

-Their population extends from the Himalayas foothills, all the way to northern India, northeastern Bangladesh, Bhutan, Nepal, northern Burma, Taiwan, and Vietnam.
+Their population extends from the foothills of the Himalayas all the way to northern India, northeastern Bangladesh, Bhutan, Nepal, northern Burma, Taiwan, and Vietnam.

-Their population extends from the Himalayas foothills, all the way to northern India, northeastern Bangladesh, Bhutan, Nepal, northern Burma, Taiwan, and Vietnam.
+Their population extends from the foothills of the Himalayas all the way to northern India, northeastern Bangladesh, Bhutan, Nepal, northern Burma, Taiwan, and Vietnam.

 joinus12345

-Some other populations were also found in the south of Vietnam, the north of China, and the island of Hainan.
+Some other populations have also been found in southern Vietnam, northern China, and the island of Hainan.

-Some other populations were also found in the south of Vietnam, the north of China, and the island of Hainan.
+Some other populations have also been found in southern Vietnam, northern China, and the island of Hainan.

 joinus12345